Showing posts with label 1986. Show all posts

 I see the devil with horns and beady eyes staring at me!
 What do you see?

-Interestingly, the room just to the south of this location is a formidable part of the maze design!
+Interestingly, the room just south of this location is a formidable part of the maze design!

 These little gremlins are weak but very difficult to shoot!!